wuputah/wuputah.com/articles/2010-08-07-a-note-to-recruiters.markdown

 outstripping supply, and that means I get contacted a lot, even though I am not actively looking for a new position.</p>

-So, before sending me an email or thinking about dialing those enticing 10 digits on my home page, please note the following:
+So, before sending me an email, please note the following:

 1. I am gainfully and happily employed.
 This means that your position needs to be very enticing just to consider the position.
 In order to do this, you